Founded in 1978

 - Show involvement in extracurricular activities.

-- Be supportive and loyal to Hinds Community College.
+- Be supportive of and loyal to Hinds Community College.

 How To Apply